JuliaRegistries/General/README.md

 It is ***highly recommended*** to also use [TagBot][tagbot], which automatically tags a release in your repository after the new release of your package is merged into the registry.

+### Requirements for packages in the General registry

+Packages registered in the General registry must be made in good faith.

+We do not accept packages or package registrations that:
+1. Are intentionally broken
+2. Are made in bad faith or with bad intentions
+3. Waste the time and/or energy of registry maintainers and/or members of the community

+Pull requests that violate the above rules will be rejected.

 ### Automatic merging of pull requests

 Pull requests that meet certain criteria are automatically merged periodically.